JuliaWaveScattering/MultipleScattering.jl/example/near_surface_backscattering/README.md

+# Near-surface backscattering

-# Near-surface backscattering: a method of accurately calculating the backscattering from an infinite halfspace.
+Near-surface backscattering is a method of accurately calculating the backscattering from an infinite halfspace.
 First, let us see why it is difficult to approximate the scattering from a halfspace filled with particles.
 That is, let us find out how many particles are required before the backscattering converges.

 ## Generate a large material filled with particles.